Oliver Tree: 2018–2020: Ugly Is Beautiful and singles

 Throughout 2018 and 2019, Tree released singles that would make an appearance on his debut album, Ugly Is Beautiful.
 On December 7, 2018, Tree released his second music video, "Hurt", a single from the album.
 He travelled to Ukraine to film the video, which he wrote and co-directed with Brendan Vaughan, an up-and-coming music video director.
-In the first week, the music video for "Hurt" reached one million views while the song received significant radio play.

 On April 11, 2019, Tree released a standalone single, "Fuck", with the music video being released on the same day.

 His fourth music video and single, "Miracle Man", was released on June 7, 2019, with the video reaching 1.3 million views on the first day of release.
-Tree released his second EP, Do You Feel Me? on August 2, 2019, to generally positive reviews.
+Tree released his second EP, Do You Feel Me? on August 2, 2019, in which the song "Introspective" would make an appearance on the album.
+The EP gained generally positive reviews.

 On December 6, 2019, Tree released "Cash Machine", a single accompanied by a music video.
 Together with the single, Tree announced his debut album, Ugly Is Beautiful, and announced that the album would be released on March 27, 2020.
 On March 25, 2020, Tree posted a message to his Twitter page, stating that due to the COVID-19 pandemic, Ugly Is Beautiful would not be released on time.
 However, on May 19, the album's official release date was revealed to be June 12.

+On April 7, 2020, he released a sixth song from the album, "Let Me Down" along with a music video.

-On May 16, 2020, Tree set the Guinness World Record for the world's largest kick scooter, which he later uploaded a video of himself riding on July 17, 2020.
+On May 16, 2020, Tree set the Guinness World Record for the world's largest kick scooter, which he later uploaded a video of himself riding on in July 2020.
+10 days later, he released his last single before the album, titled "Bury Me Alive" having a music video as well.

 On June 8, 2020, Tree announced his decision to delay Ugly Is Beautiful yet again, this time to July 17.
 He stated that, because of the issues of racism and police violence against black people going on during that time after the murder of George Floyd, he "did not believe it was an appropriate time" to release the album when "much bigger things" deserved attention.
 On July 17, 2020, Ugly Is Beautiful was released.